Why Build A Company Culture of Collaboration

 An Aligned Culture

-For many organizations, the key to thriving is to build a company culture of collaboration, a way of doing things where employees work collaboratively across boundaries.
+For many organizations, the key to thriving is to build a company culture of collaboration — a way of doing things where employees work collaboratively across boundaries.
 This may mean significantly transforming the way you do business.
-In order to drive cross-functional initiatives forward, you may need to establish a culture of collaboration that will be better aligned with your strategy.
+In order to drive cross-functional initiatives forward, you may need to establish a culture of collaboration that will be better aligned with your strategic priorities.

 Why Cultural Alignment and Collaboration Matter